 In light of all the complex tasks, activities, and responsibilities associated with game UI design, it is extremely risky to entrust your project to a freelancer simply because of cost.

-Firstly, in most cases, the freelancers and service providers who flood these online platforms have not done any test or evaluation to measure and confirm their skills in game design.
+Firstly, in most cases, the freelancers and service providers who flood these online platforms have not done any tests or evaluations to measure and confirm their skills in game design.

 Then, even if you do source a decent game designer via those platforms, they may have the technical skills but lack the necessary project management skills needed to ensure your design process is a success.
-These include adhering to the timeliness, having the necessary software support, and more.
+These include adhering to timelines, having the necessary software support, and more.

 In short, low cost doesn’t equate to a smarter decision.
 You should never cut corners in video game design.